Point of Know Return: Reception

 Rolling Stone gave the album a mixed review, saying that though the transition to shorter songs generally works, the lyrics are "a wan and ridiculous rehash of the bargain-basement exoticism employed by the British art-rock crowd."
 They commented that though Kansas lacks a virtuoso soloist, the band's ensemble playing is strong and purposeful.
 Robert Taylor of AllMusic wrote that Kansas' "interplay and superior musicianship make this both an essential classic rock and progressive rock recording", despite its "dated sound" and the band's struggle "to maintain a healthy balance of progression combined with pop."

 Point of Know Return would be Kansas' highest-charting album in the US, peaking at No. 4 in January 1978, and would sell four million copies in the US and be certified Quadruple Platinum by the RIAA.

-Cultural impact

-During a debate of greatest "Song 1 Side 1" in history among the lead characters in the movie High Fidelity, Jack Black's character criticizes one of John Cusack's character's proposals as "too obvious, like 'Point of Know Return'".

-"Nobody's Home" was sampled by rapper J Dilla on the song "So Far" on his 2016 posthumous release The Diary.
-However, the sample is from a cover version rather than the Kansas recording.